ms-iot/content/en-US/win10/ArduinoWiringProjectGuide.md

 ##Change the Default Controller Driver

 You will need to be running the Direct Memory Mapped Driver to write Arduino Wiring solutions!
 Refer to the [Lightning Setup Guide]({{site.baseurl}}\{{page.lang}}\win10\LightningSetup.htm) for instructions!

+##Windows IoT Core Insider Preview required
+Arduino Wiring app support is currently included only in the Insider Preview builds for Windows IoT Core.
+You can download a Windows 10 IoT Core image from our [downloads page]({{site.baseurl}}/{{page.lang}}/Downloads.htm ).
+Click on "Download Insider Preview" for your device type.

 ##Develop
 Complete one of the many samples on the 'Develop' section of this section, or build your own project!